Client means a legal person using Unicount Services.

 3.1.
 Your data is used for the following purposes:

 Your Personal Data is processed to provide you with the Services.
 As Services provided by Unicount are regulated by law, clients are also obligated to provide Unicount with certain Personal Data (listed in article 2.5.).
 Failure to provide Personal Data may result in not being able to order Services, Services being refused and/or Services being terminated.

 3.1.3.
 Providing Client support

-Your Personal Data is processed in order to contact you for administrative purposes such as Client Support, billing matters and responding to your enquiries.
+Your Personal Data is processed to contact you for administrative purposes such as Client Support, billing matters and responding to your enquiries.

 3.1.4.
 Marketing and keeping you informed about the Services and news